renfuuu/OORT/oort/README.md

 * Press W & S control the pitch of the Spaceship
 * Press A & D control the yaw  of the Spaceship
 * Press Q & E control the roll of the Spaceship
-* Press Spacebar to move the Spaceship forward along it's current trajectory
+* Press Mouse Scroll to throttle up and down the Spaceship's trust to move it along it's current trajectory

 ### Code and Outside resources used